Rivaldo: Style of play

-Regarded as one of the best players of his generation and also one of the greatest players of all time, Rivaldo was a elegant, skillful, and creative player, known for his dribbling ability, use of feints, tricks, flair, balance, first touch, and close ball control.
+Regarded as one of the best players of his generation, Rivaldo was a skillful and creative player known for his dribbling ability, use of feints, balance, and close ball control.
 Despite his height, he was also extremely agile.
 A dead-ball specialist, Rivaldo was renowned for his bending free kicks and penalty taking, as well as his ability to score from distance with powerful strikes.
 Left footed and possessing excellent technique, he was also known for his ball striking from volleys, and for having a penchant for scoring from bicycle kicks.

 Although he was not a true striker, Rivaldo was a prolific goalscorer, capable of playing in several creative and offensive positions: during the prime of his career, a period where he won the Ballon d'Or and was named FIFA World Player of the Year, he was often deployed in a playmaking attacking midfield role as a classic number 10, due to his vision and passing ability, which made him an excellent assist provider.
 He could also function as a second striker, or as a left winger, a position which he often occupied earlier in his career, due to his acceleration and crossing ability.
 Although predominantly left footed, he was capable of playing on either wing.

 In 2002, John Carlin of The Guardian noted that Rivaldo "combines to dazzling effect the two essential qualities of the ideal footballer: artistry and efficiency."
 His colleague, Rob Smyth, echoed his views in 2008, commenting: "if you could marry British will with continental skill, you would have the perfect footballer.
 Such a mixed recipe was thrillingly in evidence in Diego Maradona.
 Since then, however, perhaps only Rivaldo has fused the two qualities," noting that like the Argentinian, the Brazilian had "bronca" (the word used repeatedly in Maradona's autobiography to refer to "anger, fury, hatred, resentment, bitter discontent).
 Former Dutch international Ruud Gullit believed that Rivaldo's ability and qualities were often overlooked, as "he played in the same era as Brazilian counterparts Ronaldo and Ronaldinho."

+Personal life

+His son Rivaldinho is also a professional footballer, who currently plays for China League One club Qingdao Red Lions.

+Rivaldo supported Jair Bolsonaro for the 2018 Brazilian general election.